TrasheRacer/TrasheRacer.github.io/docs/_posts/2026-11-27-TBHTG-2-plague.markdown

 We don't have to go back long to remember what the _last_ one was like, and I'm sure we've all had enough of the rolling lockdowns & psycho-social deprivation.
 But - what has happened before **will** happen again.

-And last time, we got off lightly.
+And next time - we may not get off so lightly.

 We have the benefit of hindsight.
 How do we leverage a pandemic into exposing & destroying The Blob?